 Financial Strength Ratings reflect the rating agency's assessment of an insurer's ability to meet its financial obligations to policyholders.
-With the exception of two companies, ARIS Title Insurance Corporation and Argo Seguros (which are not rated) (the "Unrated Companies"), all of our insurance and reinsurance companies have an FSR of "A" (Excellent) from A.M.
+With the exception of Argo Seguros (which is not rated), all of our insurance and reinsurance companies have an FSR of "A" (Excellent) from A.M.

 Best Company ("A.M.
-Best"), and our U.S. insurance subsidiaries have an FSR of "A-" (Strong) from Standard & Poor's ("S&P").
-In 2014, S&P revised our outlook from negative to stable.
+Best"), and our U.S. insurance subsidiaries have an FSR of "A-" (Strong) from Standard & Poor's ("S&P"), with stable outlook.

 Debt Ratings and Issuer Credit Ratings reflect the rating agency's assessment of a company's prospects for repaying its debts and can be considered by lenders in connection with the setting of interest rates and terms for a company's short-term or long-term borrowings.
 Argo Group US, Inc. has an ICR and senior unsecured debt rating of "BBB-" from S&P. Argo Group International Holdings, Ltd. has an ICR and senior unsecured Debt Rating of "bbb" from A.M.
 Best.
-Except for the two Unrated Companies, all of our insurance and reinsurance companies have an ICR of "a" from A.M.
+Except for ARIS Title and Argo Seguros, all of our insurance and reinsurance companies have an ICR of "a" from A.M.
 Best.

-The outlook is stable on the FSR ratings from both A.M.
-Best and S&P. A.M.
+A.M.
 Best Financial Strength Ratings range from "A++" (Superior) to "S" (Suspended) and include 16 separate ratings categories.
 S&P Financial Strength Ratings range from "AAA" (Extremely Strong) to "R" (under regulatory supervision) and include 21 separate ratings categories.

-ArgoGlobal Syndicate 1200, our Lloyd's syndicate, receives the Lloyd's market FSR rating of "A" (Excellent) with a positive outlook by A.M.
+Syndicate 1200, our Lloyd's syndicate, receives the Lloyd's market FSR rating of "A" (Excellent) with a positive outlook by A.M.
 Best and "A+" (Strong) with a stable outlook by S&P.